robertsg90/free-code-camp-portfolio/README.md

 Content (Images of myself) - Copyright Gerald Roberts 2016

-Code is unlicensed, feel free to learn from it and use it if you find it helpful.
+Code is MIT Licensed, feel free to learn from it and use it if you find it helpful.
 I am not liable for any issues it may cause.